Ben Roethlisberger Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Matchup vs. Seattle

-- Roethlisberger's 75 passing yards in one matchup against the Seahawks are 182.5 fewer yards than his over/under in Sunday's game.
+- In one matchup against the Seahawks, Roethlisberger threw for 75 passing yards, 181.5 yards less than his over/under in Sunday's game.

-- Roethlisberger did not throw a touchdown pass in that contest against the Seahawks.
+- Roethlisberger did not throw a touchdown pass in that matchup against the Seahawks.

 - Note: Roethlisberger's stats vs. Seahawks date back to 2016.

-- The 321.6 passing yards the Seahawks allow per game makes them the NFL's 31st-ranked pass defense this season.
+- The 321.6 passing yards the Seahawks yield per game makes them the NFL's 31st-ranked pass defense this season.

-- The Seahawks' defense is 19th in the league, conceding 1.8 passing touchdowns per game.
+- The Seahawks' defense is 19th in the NFL, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Roethlisberger put together a 253-yard performance against the Broncos last week, completing 60.0% of his passes and throwing for two touchdowns.
+- In last week's matchup with the Broncos, Roethlisberger completed 60.0% of his passes for 253 yards, while tossing two touchdowns.

-- Roethlisberger has put up 803 passing yards (267.7 ypg) on 79-of-123 with four touchdowns against three interceptions over his last three games.
+- Roethlisberger has thrown for 803 yards while completing 64.2% of his passes (79-of-123), with four touchdowns and three interceptions over his last three outings (267.7 per game).

 Roethlisberger's Pittsburgh Teammates